kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 2. Add a `spec.ipFamilies[]` optional field with possible values of `IPv4`, `IPv6` for each each entry or `nil` for the entire slice.
 Maximum entries in this array is two and each entry must be `IPv4`or `IPv6` in any order.
-This field identifies the expected ip families of a service. api-server will reject the service creation request if the ip family is not supported by the cluster.
+This field identifies the expected IP families of a service. api-server will reject the service creation request if the IP family is not supported by the cluster.
 Further dependency and validation on this field is described below.
 3. Add a `spec.clusterIPs[]` field that follows the same rules as `status.PodIPs/status.PodIP`.
-Maximum entries in this array is two entries of two different ip address families.
+Maximum entries in this array is two entries of two different IP address families.
 Semantically `spec.clusterIP` will be referred as `Primary Service IP`.

 > Services are expected to be semantically valid whenever values for the